Enter here: 2026 Brandberg Backyard Ultra

 - an event shirt (included in the Ultra and Challenge entries, Fun Run optional extra) or the option to forgo the shirt and donate towards our REWILD campaign

-- an event memento
+- an event memento (Ultra, Challenge and Fun runners)

 - the most memorable running weekend you are likely to experience with family and friends this year